Layers of Fear

-Layers of Fear is a psychological horror adventure game developed by Bloober Team and published by Aspyr.
+Layers of Fear is a 2016 psychological horror adventure game developed by Bloober Team and published by Aspyr.
 It was released on Linux, Microsoft Windows, macOS, PlayStation 4, and Xbox One worldwide in February 2016.

 In Layers of Fear, the player controls a psychologically disturbed painter who is trying to complete his magnum opus as he navigates a Victorian mansion revealing secrets about his past.
 The gameplay, presented in first-person perspective, is story-driven and revolves around puzzle-solving and exploration.
 Layers of Fear: Inheritance was released on 2 August 2016 as a direct follow up add-on to the first game.
 This time the player controls the Painter's daughter with the downloadable content focusing on her apparent relapse into trauma after returning to her old house.

 A definitive port for the Nintendo Switch, entitled Layers of Fear: Legacy, was released on 21 February 2018 and it features, in addition to the Inheritance DLC, Joy-Con, touchscreen, and HD Rumble support.
 A limited physical retail release for the Nintendo Switch and PlayStation 4, published by Limited Run Games in North America, would be available starting October 2018.
 A sequel titled Layers of Fear 2 was announced in October 2018 and was released on May 29, 2019.
-A second sequel, also titled Layers of Fear, launched on June 15, 2023.
+A remake of both games combined, also titled Layers of Fear, launched on June 15, 2023.